KervyYu/SQL_Project_DataAnalysis/README.md

 4. What are the top skills based on salary for data analyst?
 5. What are the most optimal skills to learn for both high salary and most used?

-Insight Question: Is Remote data analysis job better than non-remote?
+Insight Question: Is remote data analysis job suitable for me than non-remote?

+# Introduction

+# Background

+# Tools I Used

+# Analysis

+# Learnings

+# Conclusion